jacobkap/crimebythenumbers/docs/regular-expressions.md

 ## Useful special characters

-So far we have just searched for a single character or word and expected a return only if an exact match was found.
+So far, we have just searched for a single character or word and expected a return only if an exact match was found.
 Now we'll discuss a number of characters called "special characters" that allow us to make more complex `grep()` and `gsub()` pattern searches.

 ### Multiple characters `[]`